prathikotian/minimalist-blog/README.md

 # Child SayHello
 Child of SayHello - First Repo
-This file is in the child branch.
+This file is in the child branch of Say Hello.